-The context of the Covid-19 health crisis reinforces the importance of this group's recommendations on several aspects.
+The context of the Covid-19 health crisis reinforces the importance of our recommendations on several aspects.
 In particular those on the need for pedagogical innovation and the development of online education and open educational resources, as well as on the link between educational research and teaching.

-The recommendations following below are structured around the need for student-centred learning, the enhancement of teaching and the overarching importance of national and international dialogue involving all stakeholders.
+The recommendations following below are structured around the need for studentcentred learning, the enhancement of teaching and the overarching importance of national and international dialogue involving all stakeholders.
 These three themes are interconnected and equally important.

-The recommendations also underline the crucial importance of reinforcing the Bologna tools, especially ECTS as a workload and learning outcome, and the Bologna key commitments.
+The recommendations also underline the crucial importance of reinforcing the Bologna tools, especially ECTS as a an indication for the workload of learning outcomes, and the Bologna key commitments.